 - Foster philanthropic action and voluntary community service

 - Expand high-level personal giving and United Way Major and Planned Giving programs of a high standard

 - Strengthen local leadership development and Major Giving efforts by building upon cross-geographical linkages

-- Prominently position the Tocqueville Society name and the United Way brand in an effort to stimulate the exchange of philanthropic ideas while maintaining a positive national quality image
+- Position the Tocqueville Society name and the United Way brand in an effort to stimulate the exchange of philanthropic ideas while maintaining a positive national quality image